 All of our couplers provide the highest level of consumer safety, ease of installation and cleaning, not to mention ergonomic design and durable stainless steel (tin-nickel plated brass is an option).

-If you are looking for a particular model of commercial keg coupler and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
+If you are looking for a particular keg coupler or kegerator conversion kit for sale and haven’t found it on our website, please write to us at firstname.lastname@example.org to inquire about availability.
 We have new arrivals every week and are always here to help.